Regeneration: Volume I & II

 Regeneration: Volume I & II is a compilation album by the band Styx released in 2011.
 It consists of re-recordings of classic Styx songs, one new track entitled "Difference in the World" and two Damn Yankees covers.
 The album was released first as two separate EP releases, Regeneration: Volume 1 in 2010 and Regeneration: Volume 2 in 2011.
 The EPs were sold on every date of Styx's The Grand Illusion/Pieces of Eight tour, which began October 14, 2010 in Evansville, Indiana, and they were sold at some of their concerts since July 2010, as well as on their website.
-The album would be the last Styx studio release with longtime producer Gary Loizzo before his passing in 2016.
+The album was the last Styx studio release with longtime producer Gary Loizzo before his death in 2016.